 Will we still be working on the same trees in 20 years time, and in the same way?
 Some pundits have suggested that our family histories will have all been resolved by then through collaborative unified trees.
 ROTFLMAO!
 There are already more inaccurate conclusions online than accurate ones, and it is not easy to tell which are which — citations alone do not cut it!
 Some other pundits have suggested DNA testing will solve everything.
 ROTF again!
 Even limiting yourself to biological lineage, and ignoring much family history, there are cases for which DNA can never help.
 For instance, read my conclusion at Jesson Lesson.

 So whose work should they use?
 Well, trees don't need to be officially "verified".
-Works of written research can be read by users — any users — who can then judge for themselves on the depth of the research and of the soundness of its conclusions.
+Works of written research can be read by any user who can then judge for themselves on the depth of the research and of the soundness of the conclusions.
 I'm not suggesting that these users can't use raw information, only that published research will give them more rungs on the ladder; bigger pieces of the jigsaw to assemble.

 Another RootsTech announcement that I recall was that of employing AI to find new connections in the data.
 This is worth a paragraph of its own before leaving this subject because AI is akin to black magic for many people.
 Applying AI to raw information is a recipe for disaster because, as any researcher knows, it can never be taken at face value.
 AI would simply be correlating information from many record groups and attempting naive identity resolution and family reconstruction.
 It would know nothing real-life situations and the reasons that records may have lied or that families had moved, or of real human relationships and the reasons they may have been forged or broken.
 The naivety of such algorithms would ultimately manifest as the appearance of fictitious people, or of duplicates for the same person (merging of inappropriate people would also be a risk but probably to a lesser extent).
 There will always be the need for human researchers, and any application of AI must have their additional inputs.